 There aren’t very many sports or events that exist on such an unstable surface, so maximizing strength and stability at contact points is paramount.
 Then, take a guy who boarders on flatfooted like me and put him on a paddleboard for a few hours and his/her ankles will be smoked.
 Strengthening the feet with various unilateral drills will help extend a paddleboarders’ time on the board each day.

 Most exercises that can be done on two feet can be done on one.
-In fact, performing IMG_4713some of the aforementioned glute exercises on a single-leg is a great way to maximize time in the gym.
+In fact, performing some of the aforementioned glute exercises on a single-leg is a great way to maximize time in the gym.
 Some of my favorite unilateral exercises are Unilateral Cable Deadlifts (can be done with barbell, dumbbells, kettlebells…), contralateral push press, contralateral low cable row, pistol squat, Chaos Rear-Foot Elevated Split Squat.

 This shouldn’t be misconstrued as instability work on a BOSU ball.
 The goal of the exercise isn’t to make balancing harder, but rather to make balancing easier over time.
 This can not be achieved on something like a BOSU ball / instability trainer.